mariuszmmm/currency-converter-react/README.md

 In case an error occurs while fetching the current currency exchange rates, the application automatically suggests loading the last saved rates from the local storage.<br>
 This allows users to access the most recently saved rates despite connectivity issues with the external source.

-Additionally, the application is responsive, adapting seamlessly to various screen sizes and devices for an enhanced user experience.
+Additionally, the application is responsive, adapting seamlessly to various screen sizes and devices.

 <br>